Exact separation phenomenon for the eigenvalues of large Information-Plus-Noise type matrices. Application to spiked models: Introduction

-\end{corollaire} The previous Theorem \ref{sep} and Theorem \ref{caractfinale} allow us to investigate the spectrum of spiked models when the perturbation matrix is diagonal and to obtain in Theorem \ref{ThmASCV2} a description of the convergence of the eigenvalues of $M_N$ depending on the location of the spikes of the perturbation with respect to $ {\cal E}_{\sigma,\nu,c}$ and to the connected components of the support of $\nu$.
-This extends a previous result in \cite{LV} involving the Gaussian case and finite rank perturbations.
+The previous Theorem \ref{sep} and Theorem \ref{caractfinale} allow us to investigate the spectrum of spiked models when the perturbation matrix can be written as in (\ref{diagonale}) and to obtain in Theorem \ref{ThmASCV2} a description of the convergence of the eigenvalues of $M_N$ depending on the location of the spikes of the perturbation with respect to $ {\cal E}_{\sigma,\nu,c}$ and to the connected components of the support of $\nu$.
+This extends previous results in \cite{LV} and \cite{BR} involving the Gaussian case and finite rank perturbations.

 This paper is organized as follows.
 Section \ref{lsm} is devoted to the proof of Theorem \ref{caractfinale}.
 Theorem \ref{sep} is proved in Section \ref{thsep}.
 Section \ref{spi} investigates the spectrum of spiked models.